Azmoria/dndbeyonddark/README.md

 <a href="https://chrome.google.com/webstore/detail/stylus/clngdbkpkpeebahjckkjfobafhncgmne?hl=en">For Chrome</a><br>
 <a href="https://addons.mozilla.org/en-CA/firefox/addon/styl-us/">For Firefox</a>

-Once you have Stylus installed click either or both of the below links to install the themes.
+Once you have Stylus installed click the links below to install the themes.

 <a href="https://github.com/Azmoria/dndbeyonddark/raw/master/DNDBeyond%20Character%20Sheet.user.css">Character Sheet Theme</a>
 <br>